Pectus Treatment Program

 Chest Wall Conditions We Treat

-Our pectus treatment program provides care for two chest wall conditions.
+Our pectus treatment program provides care for two chest wall conditions:

-- Pectus Carinatum is also referred to as “pigeon chest.”
+- Pectus carinatum is also referred to as “pigeon chest.”
 It occurs when a child’s breastbone and ribs protrude outward.
 At times, the condition is not identified until after a growth spurt.
 It typically does not cause complications beyond the chest bulge.
 However, it can sometimes lead to chest discomfort.
-Most children will only require a brace to correct pectus carinatum
+Most children will only require a brace to correct pectus carinatum.

-Innovative Pectus Treatment at CHOC
+Innovative Pectus Treatment Program at CHOC

 CHOC’s pectus excavatum program brings together a multidisciplinary team of pediatric experts.
-Your child’s pectus treatment team include pediatric pulmonologists, cardiologists, pediatric anesthesiologists, pediatric thoracic surgeons and patient mentors.
+Your child’s pectus treatment team includes pediatric pulmonologists, cardiologists, pediatric anesthesiologists, pediatric thoracic surgeons and patient mentors.
 Our program sets the standard in treatment safety and efficacy by assigning two surgeons to every case.
 Additionally, our cutting-edge pectus excavatum surgery, the Nuss Procedure, allows around 65% of patients to be discharged from the hospital the same day as their surgery.
-Our specialized focus on pain management during and after surgery gets kids back to enjoying their childhood as quickly as possible.
+Our specialized focus on pain management during and after pectus surgery gets kids and teens back to enjoying their childhood as quickly as possible.

 Leader in Pectus Excavatum Surgical Treatment